WhimsicalRabbit/Sprint1.2/README.md

     setAge(varBreed).
     build()

 This is a better alternative to the usual and more prone-confusion form.
-Also the diffence between this an a setter is that, a builder is a way to create a complex object, on the other hand, a setter is a way to access an instance of a class when it's hideen from the user.
+Also the diffence between this an a setter is that, a builder is a way to create a complex object, on the other hand, a setter is a way to access an instance of a class when it's hiden from the user.

+There is a very simple example coded to show how the code could look while making use of this design pattern.